Dual Numbers for Arbitrary Order Automatic Differentiation: The DNAOAD package

 \subsubsection{Calculating gradients, Jacobians and Hessians}

 The package also includes the \verb+diff_mod+ module, which provides useful functions for computing gradients, Jacobians, and Hessians.
 The underlying theory of using dual numbers to compute these differential operators, as well as directional derivatives in general, is presented in \cite{Penunuri2024}.
 Below an example of use of this module.
-This example can be found in the folder:\\ `\verb+*/DNAOAD/GNU_Linux/ifx_case/prec_real64/examples/+'.